 What to Do When an Insurance Adjuster Calls After a Truck Accident in Utah

 After a truck accident, the last thing you need to deal with is phone calls from the trucking company’s insurer.
 But claims adjusters usually waste no time trying to reach out to injured truck accident victims.
 Why?
 Because the insurance company hopes to catch you while you’re vulnerable and convince you to accept a low settlement offer.
-Talking to them before you’ve spoken with an experienced truck accident lawyer is never a good idea.
+Talking to them before you’ve spoken with an experienced truck accident lawyer in Utah is never a good idea.

 At Swenson & Shelley, we know you want to get the compensation you deserve after a truck accident injury as soon as possible.
 You might be dealing with costly medical expenses while missing work and the income you depend on to pay the bills.
 Talking to an insurance adjuster right away might seem a good idea with such urgent concerns on your mind.
 But putting a fair value on a truck accident claim won’t come in the hours, days, or even weeks after a crash.
 Settling too soon means you could lose out on crucial compensation when you need it most.

 Before talking to an adjuster, call or contact an experienced personal injury attorney at Swenson & Shelley.
 Our legal team can handle all talks with the insurance company for you.
 Taking that burden off your shoulders gives you more time to heal and get back on your feet after a truck accident.

 What Should I Say to the Insurance Adjuster After a Truck Accident in Utah?

 It’s OK to say nothing to the trucking company’s claims adjuster if they call.
 Ideally, a skilled truck accident attorney in Utah should manage all communication between you and the adjuster.
 But sometimes adjusters catch accident victims before they’ve had time to get advice from a lawyer.
 If that happens to you, keep your initial exchanges polite, quick, and to the point.